HelenaCanever/Data-analysis-with-Python---Projects/README.md

 - What country has the highest percentage of people that earn >50K and what is that percentage?
 - What is the most popular occupation for those who earn >50K in India?

-## Project 3 : Medical Data Visualizer
+## Project 3 : Medical Data Visualizer :stethoscope:

 The project aims at visualizing and making calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.
 The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.The goal is to use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.